 |2001 and 2002||theft of gold and silver images and statues of Buddha.|

-Tham Pak Ou are two temple caves, located at the foot of a 300m high vertical limestone cliff, at the riverbank of Mekong River west bank.
-The easiest access to the caves is by boat, which land right in front of the caves.
+Tham Pak Ou (Ou Estuary Caves) are two temple caves, located at the foot of a 300 m high vertical limestone cliff, at the riverbank of Mekong River west bank.
+Pak Ou is the name of the village at the opposite side of the river, and translated estuary of river Ou, which flows into the Mekong river at the village.
+Tham Pak Ou is used for both caves, while each has its own name.
+The easiest access to the caves is by boat, which land right in front of the caves, either ferries from the village or river boats which cruise to the cave from nearby cities.
 Stairs lead up into the cave temple which houses more than 4,000 gold-plated sculptures of Buddha.
 Most of the statues are wooden, some copper and stone.

 This cave was a sacred site for local animist tribes for centuries, until the country converted to Buddhism during the 14th century.
 The cave became famous in the 17th century, when the Kings of Lane Xang started to make pilgrimages here.
 At this time the cave already contained thousands of Buddha statues.
 Legends talk about some 37,000 Buddhas statues.
 Most of the sculptures date from the 18th and 19th century.

-Tham Ting is the lower cave, 60m above the river, and easily visible from the landing boats.
+ຖ້ຳຕິ່ງ (Tham Ting) is the lower cave, 20 m above the river, and easily visible from the landing boats.
 A statue of a hermit, associated with forest medicine, is located at the lower entry platform.
 There is an altar for offerings of flowers, incense and candles inside the cave.
 At the highest platform stands a large stupa-like structure.
 The 2,500 Buddha statues are standing at an platform, facing the open mouth of the cave, which echoes with the sounds of swallows that live inside the cave.